ocimar84/funkosgalaxy/README.md

 2. **Image Loading Error on Safari**
    - Description: Images weren't loading correctly on Safari browsers.
-   - Resolution: We found that Safari required specific image attributes.
+   - Resolution: We found that Safari  specific image attributes.
 We updated our image tags to ensure compatibility with Safari.

 3. **Security Vulnerability in User Authentication**
    - Description: A security vulnerability was discovered during a security audit.